What is identity theft

 As provided for in Article 494 of the Civil Code “any person, in order to obtain an advantage for himself or others or to bring to others damage, induces someone to make a mistake by illegally replacing his own to the other person, or by attributing to himself or others a false name or false state, or a quality to which the law attributes legal effects, is punished, if the fact does not constitute another crime against the public faith, with imprisonment for up to a year".

-The punishment of these illegal acts does not stop there, many other steps have been taken to punish those who commit these “digital crimes".
+The punishment of these illegal acts does not stop there, as many other steps have been taken to punish those who commit these “digital crimes" or cybercrimes.

 How to define identity theft